 Pack extra amounts of relevant medication.

 Be sure to stash some away in your purse, hand luggage, and suitcase in case one is lost, stolen, or delayed.
+In addition, THC free broad spectrum CBD oil is the secret cure that only a few know.

 Drink lots of water.